osohq/oso/new-docs/content/any/project/performance/_index.md

 ## Internals and Micro-benchmarks

-The core of oso is the Polar virtual machine, which is written in Rust.
+The core of Oso is the Polar virtual machine, which is written in Rust.
 (For more on the architecture and implementation, see Internals.)
 A single step of the virtual machine takes approximately **1-2 us**, depending on the instruction or *goal*.
 Simple operations like comparisons and assignment